Azure/azure-sdk-for-python/doc/dev/pylint_checking.md

 Pylint is a set of (mostly) [astroid](https://pylint.pycqa.org/projects/astroid/en/latest/index.html) based checkers that run static analysis on your code and check that your formatting aligns with Python's style guide (i.e [PEPs](https://peps.python.org/)).

-In the Azure SDK for Python repository, in addition to the standard pylint library, we added custom checkers that help to align our libraries with the [Azure SDK for Python Guidelines](https://guidelinescollab.github.io/azure-sdk/python_introduction.html).
+In the Azure SDK for Python repository, in addition to the standard pylint library, we added custom checkers (azure-pylint-guidelines-checker) that help to align our libraries with the [Azure SDK for Python Guidelines](https://guidelinescollab.github.io/azure-sdk/python_introduction.html).

 ### How to run Pylint?